Monday, 12 August 2019

 Prof. Geir Martin Haarberg, NTNU

-Topic: Anode processes during electrowinning in molten salt electrolytes with fluorides
+Topic: Anode processes during electrowinning in molten salt

 Prof. Qian Xu, Shanghai University